phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_avatar
 ----------
 The user identifiers returned by the users_to_query_ function are added to the User loader object.
-Unfortunately, that object is not available by default in the `Base services`_.
+Unfortunately, that object is not available by default in the `Base Services`_.
-However, we have added that in the `Additional services`_ section, so we can use it anyway!
+This was why we added it in the `Additional Services`_ section.

-So we use the convenient function, applicably named, ``get_avatar()`` that is available in the User loader.
+So we use the convenient function, applicably named, ``get_avatar()`` that is available from the User loader.
 And we supply three parameters.
 The first being the user identifier from whom we want to show the avatar.
 The second is a boolean, indicating that the user does not have to be queried from the database, as that is already done.
 And the third is also a boolean, indicating that the avatar image should be lazy loaded in the HTML.
-Seeing it is in a dropdown and not visible immediately, lazy loading is more beneficial for a page's load time.
+As the notification GUI is a dropdown and not visible immediately, lazy loading is more beneficial for a page's load time.

 If you do not wish to display an avatar next to the notification text, you can omit this function all together.